sframe-wg/sframe/draft-ietf-sframe-enc.md

 ## Conferences

 Real conferences usually involve several audio and video streams.
-The overhead of SFrame in such a conference is the aggregate of the overhead of all the individual streams.
+The overhead of SFrame in such a conference is the aggregate of the overhead across all the individual streams.
 Thus, while SFrame incurs a large percentage overhead on an audio stream, if the conference also involves a video stream, then the audio overhead is likely negligible relative to the overall bandwidth of the